shuvam-sinha/flight-dispatch-agent/README.md

 to produce a flight plan, plus a grounded preflight checklist and an interactive map.

-The core design principle is that **the model never does computation**.
 All routing, weather and airspace logic lives in deterministic Python functions that work independently of any model.
 The model decides which tool to call and synthesises the results — every number it reports comes from real tool output, and every checklist item from a document that can be opened.

-Building it turned that rule into a stricter one.
-Five separate failures were computations that came out right and were then corrupted in the last step — misread, mislabelled, reformatted, retyped.
-So the rule is now **the model never *derives* anything**: not arithmetic, not interpretation, not a unit conversion.
-Tool results state finished conclusions in prose, and anything a reader could draw the opposite conclusion from is a sentence rather than a value.
-The "Bugs worth recording" section below is mostly the evidence for that.

 ## Status